saschaeggi/alfred-knocktounlock/README.md

 # How to install

-1. First download it from here: https://github.com/saschaeggi/alfred-knocktounlock/raw/master/Knocktounlock%20App.alfredworkflow
+1. First download it from [here](https://github.com/saschaeggi/alfred-knocktounlock/raw/master/Knocktounlock%20App.alfredworkflow)

-2. Double-click the file "Knocktounlock%20App.alfredworkflow"
+2. Double-click the file "Knocktounlock App.alfredworkflow"

 # How to use